Dai People

 Mid-April (6th month of Dai calendar)

 The most important Dai festival marking the New Year.
-Features Buddha bathing ceremonies, dragon boat races, Peacock Dance performances, and citywide water-splashing celebrations.
+Features Buddha bathing ceremonies, dragon boat races, Peacock Dance performances.

 Door Closing Festival